greenbone/gvm-tools/docs/scripting.rst

       return response[0].text

-For getting a PDF document of the report a second script :file:`pdf-report.gmp` can be used.
+For getting a PDF document of the report, a second script :file:`pdf-report.gmp` can be used.

 .. code-block:: python3